dyn4j/dyn4j.github.io/_posts/2021-05-02-a-faster-broadphase-in-dyn4j-4-0-0.md

         // filter broadphase pairs using the narrowphase if (narrowphase.detect(pair)) {
-            // then track it in our cross frame set of pairs pairs.add(pair);
+            // then continue processing the collision...
         }
     }

-    // ...
 }
 ```